awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-mediaconvert-jobtemplate-accelerationsettings.md

 # AWS::MediaConvert::JobTemplate AccelerationSettings<a name="aws-properties-mediaconvert-jobtemplate-accelerationsettings"></a>

 Accelerated transcoding can significantly speed up jobs with long, visually complex content\.
-Outputs that use this feature incur pro\-tier pricing\.
-For information about feature limitations, see the AWS Elemental MediaConvert User Guide\.

 ## Syntax<a name="aws-properties-mediaconvert-jobtemplate-accelerationsettings-syntax"></a>